jell0wed/comp421-neo4j/notes/cypher.md

 ##### MATCH clause

+- how it really works is that you specify pattern that represent an example on how to traverse the graph

 - indicates the pattern which should be used to traverse the graph
-  - find data that matches a specific pattern
-  - specification by example

 - placeholders may be present to capture and use different information within the query
+  - use those variables throughout the query

 - to find data for specific nodes and relationships in an existing dataset, we specify the property values explicitely:

 ```